MayaShenHongyu/Interactive-Lab-Hub/Lab 1/README.md

 \*\***Summarize feedback from your partners here.**\*\*

+The main concern they had was the visibility of the light source when the residence is in a different room.
+I think having multiple devices is a good idea.
 One feedback I got was that they liked that the device is portable.
-This prompted me to consider only having one device with support to put on surfaces and magnets to stick to door/fridge instead of multiple ones distributed around the house.
+This prompted me to consider only having one device with support to put on surfaces and magnets to stick to door/fridge as an alternative.

 ## Make it your own